Samuels-Development/sd-waypoints/README.md

 ## ⚠️ Performance Note

 While efforts have been made to optimize this resource, it does run at a higher baseline than typical scripts due to the DUI (Dynamic UI) rendering required for the marker display.

 **Expected Performance:**
 - ~0.00ms when no waypoint is set
+- ~0.01-0.02ms when waypoint is set but you're not actively looking at it
 - ~0.05-0.07ms when waypoint is active and driving toward it

 The render thread must run every frame to display the sprite, and the DUI browser engine adds inherent overhead.
 This is a trade-off for the visual flexibility that DUI provides.